applidium/ADLivelyCollectionView/README.md

 ADLivelyCollectionView is a drop-in subclass of UICollectionView that lets you add custom animations to any UICollectionView.

+This is the port of [ADLivelyTableView](https://github.com/applidium/ADLivelyTableView), one of our most starred libraries on GitHub, to UICollectionView.

 It's rather simple to use :

 *   Add ADLivelyCollectionView.h and ADLivelyCollectionView.m to your iOS project